sebastienjouhans/node-red-flows/README.md

    ```

 ## `image-classifier.json`
-This flows can be used with any trained models.
+This flow is used in conjunction of the image classifier on BlueMix.
+The classifier needs to be trained before it can be used with this flow.
 This is the url to use
 `http://localhost:1880/recognise_nike?url={url to the image}&classifier_id={nike classifier}&version={version}&apikey={api key}`
 or go to this url